OBOFoundry/OBOFoundry.github.io/ontology/ogms.md

   label: Homo sapiens
 tracker: https://github.com/OGMS/ogms/issues
 usages:
-- description: OGMS has been extended to create various OBO ontologies, including the Infectious Disease Ontology (IDO) and its extensions, as well as the Ontology for Modeling and Representation of Social Entities (OMRSE), Mental Disease Ontology (MFOMD), Oral Health and Disease ontology (OHD), and Cardiovascular Disease Ontology (CVDO).
+- description: Multiple ontologies using OGMS terms, such as the Ontology for Biomedical Investigations (OBI), Relation Ontology (RO), Infectious Disease Ontology (IDO), Representation of Social Entities (OMRSE), and Mental Disease Ontology (MFOMD).
+OGMS has been extended to create various OBO ontologies, including the IDO and its extensions, as well as the OMRSE, MFOMD, Oral Health and Disease ontology (OHD), and Cardiovascular Disease Ontology (CVDO).
   examples:
     - description: List of ontologies using at least one OGMS term
       url: http://dashboard.obofoundry.org/dashboard/ogms/dashboard.html
-    - description: List of ontologies using the term "disease" including OBI, RO, IDO, OMRSE, and MFOMD
+    - description: List of ontologies using the term "disease"
       url: https://ontobee.org/ontology/OGMS?iri=http://purl.obolibrary.org/obo/OGMS_0000031
-  type: owl_import
   user: (multiple)
 activity_status: active
 ---